kaus-rai/Teacher-Tracker/README.md

 # Teacher-Tracker
 Android Application to Track the schedule of the teachers.

-## Phase
+## Phase 1

 Currently project is in Phase 1 where we will manually input the data.

-In the next phase of the project, we will change the structure and give privilages to the teacher so they can input they schedule.
+## Phase 2

+In Phase 2 privilages will be provided to the teacher where Teachers can set their status for students.